Selenium IDE Download and Installation and Introduction to Its Core Features:

 - In the table view, each test step is comprised of a command, target and a value.

 - Source view displays the test case in the HTML format.

 - Test case pane shows a comprehensive list of failed and passed test cases with the relevant color-coding.

 - Log Pane displays the test execution heath in the form of message.

 - Log messages can be saved in a file using “File Logging” plug-in.

 - Reference pane shows the description of every selected command.

 - UI-Element and Rollup are generally used while creating advance Selenium IDE scripts.

-Next Tutorial #3: Now that we are acquainted and comfortable with Selenium IDE and its features, in the next tutorial we would practice these features by creating our own test script using Selenium IDE.
+Next Tutorial #3: Now that we are acquainted and comfortable with Selenium IDE Download and install with its features, in the next tutorial we would practice these features by creating our own test script using Selenium IDE.

 A remark for the readers: While our next tutorial of the Selenium series is in the processing mode, install the tool and the required utilities to get started.
 Experience the features by playing around with the tool till we meet next with the next tutorial on “My first Selenium IDE script”.